-- 6.30 The Strategic Director, Corporate Resources will monitor the interest rate market and react appropriately to any changing circumstances. - 6.31 The Council takes the view that bank rate is forecast to increase steadily but slowly over the next few years to reach 2.00% by quarter1 2022.
-Bank rate forecasts for financial year ends are 2018/19 0.75%, 2019/20 1.00%, 2020/21 1.50% and 2021/22 2.00%. - 6.32 The overall balance of risks to economic growth in the UK is probably neutral.
-The balance of risks to increases in Bank Rate and shorter term PWLB rates, are probably also even and are dependent on how strong GDP growth turns out, how slowly inflation pressures subside and how quickly the Brexit negotiations move forward positively. - 6.33 The Council will avoid locking into longer term deals while investment rates are down at historically low levels.
-Long term deposits, beyond 365 days, will only be used where minimal risk is involved and the counterparties are considered to be supported by the UK Government.
+- 6.30 The Strategic Director, Resources and Digital will monitor the interest rate market and react appropriately to any changing circumstances. - 6.31 The Council takes the view that bank rate is forecast to increase steadily but slowly over the next few years to reach 1.00% by quarter 2 2021.
+Bank rate forecasts for financial year ends are 2019/20 0.75%, 2020/21 0.75% and 2021/22 1.00%. - 6.32 The overall balance of risks to economic growth in the UK is probably relatively even due to the weight of all the uncertainties over post-Brexit trade arrangements and the impact of an expansionary government spending policy. - 6.33 The balance of risks to increases or decreases in Bank Rate and shorter term PWLB rates are also broadly even.